marodr/marodr.github.io/_posts/2023-03-22-second-post.md

 ---
 This is my second post on my "website"!

-I live in northeast Queens and I have heard about people in the neighborhood being opposed to governor Hochul's plan to increase housing near LIRR train stops.
+I live in northeast Queens and I have heard about people in the area being opposed to governor Hochul's plan to increase housing half a mile from LIRR train stops.
+So I downloaded some data and tried to see where housing could potentially be built in northeast Queens.

-1. local bus fare = $2.75 (one way)
-2. express bus fare = $6.75 (one way)
-3. LIRR = Off Peak fare = $7.75 (one way) and Peak fare = $10.75 (one way)
+1. I first downloaded the data for the LIRR stops and selected stops in what I considered to be northeast Queens
+2. Then I created a half mile buffer around these LIRR stops
+3. Next, I clipped the zoning data so that I could see the zoning areas now in these half mile buffers
+4.

 For this project right now, I focused on the local bus routes.
 I took the local bus data from the MTA website and mapped the bus stops to make sure I was mapping the current bus stops.
 I also used RStudio to download shapefiles with census data that I wanted my web map to have.
 I used tidycensus, which is a R package, in RStudio to process the ACS 2019 data for population, median income, and percent poverty.
 I used Queens County census data and didn't clip the census data to the Northeast Queens.